 - District funds must only be spent on the residents of Hermosa Beach, Manhattan Beach and Redondo Beach.

-- Individuals or groups requesting MEG must be legal residents of or provide services to residents in the three Beach Cities.
+- Individuals or groups requesting MEG must be legal residents of or provide services to residents or employees in the three Beach Cities.

-- Funding cannot in any way be related to fundraising activities.
+- Funding cannot in any way be related to fundraising activities or sponsorships for charitable events.

 - The applicant must complete the MEG application form in its entirety for consideration.
 Incomplete applications will be returned.